 Some fascinating examples of Thirsk's heritage extend out from its bustling medieval marketplace.
 Starting in this cobbled centre, set your watch by the eye catching town clock then step back in time as you wander around its shops with their original frontages.
-Set your compass north for the World of James Herriot museum and spectacular 15th century St Mary's Church, east to the timeless Cod Beck and west to the historic racecourse.
+Set your compass north for the World of James Herriot museum and spectacular 15th century St Mary's Church and east to the timeless Cod Beck.

 A slice of sporting history lies inside the walls of Thirsk Museum.
 Occupying the former house of Thomas Lord, the founder of Lord's Cricket Ground, its exhibits shed a fascinating light on local life and history, cricket memorabilia, costumes and toys.
 You'll also spy the bones of an ancient Saxon giant and discover the sinister reputation of the Busby Stoop Chair (and why no one now sits on it).